CreativeCoder-GitHub/idle-game-maker-test/README.md

 # Idle Game Maker Test
+## **ABANDONDED PROJECT**
+I have stopped working on this repository because I believe I have played around enough to make my own original game.

 This is a test to see what I can do with Idle Game Maker.
 Here is a link to the handbook if you want to use it: https://orteil.dashnet.org/igm/help.html Yes, I am using the Cookie Clicker assets as this is just a test.